DariaSkyrda/sql-practice/README.md

 # sql-practice
 📘Overview

-This repository contains my SQL practice exercises, written in PostgreSQL.
+This repository contains my SQL practice exercises, written in PostgreSQL, SQLite.

 The exercises are based on examples and ideas from: